openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Below is a diagram of a flow where the End-User presents a Credential to a Verifier residing on the same device as the Wallet.

-The Flow utilizes simple redirects from the Verifier to the Wallet and back where the Verifiable Presentations are returned to the Verifier in the fragment part of the redirect URI.
-The flow uses the newly defined Response Type `vp_token` in conjunction with the Response Mode `fragment`.
+The Flow utilizes simple redirects to pass Authorization Request and Response between the Verifier and the Wallet.
+The Verifiable Presentations are returned to the Verifier in the fragment part of the Redirect URI.

 Note that the diagram does not illustrate all of the optional features of this specification.